 Emotional appeal.
 Doctrine.
-Standards.
+Lifestyle standards.
 They're all part of the Nazarene dream.
 But our dream is something more.
-It's a vision of Spirit filled believers invading every nook and cranny of this world.
-In sacrificial service they seek "the entire sanctification of believers and their upbuilding in holiness."
+It's a vision of Spirit-filled believers invading every nook and cranny of this world.
+In sacrificial service, they seek "the entire sanctification of believers and their upbuilding in holiness."
 The Church of the Nazarene doesn't have a fortress mentality.
-That is, we're not hunkered down behind something, trying to survive Satan's onslaughts.
-"We don't need forts and barricades," Phineas F. Bresee wrote in our early days.
-"We need a marching, conquering army." [ video on Bresee ]
+We're not hunkered down behind something, trying to survive Satan's onslaughts.
+"We don't need forts and barricades," Phineas F. Bresee wrote in our early days, "We need a marching, conquering army."

 We're assault troops, not fortified defenders.
-Our dream is a wonderful mix of second blessing holiness and aggressive evangelism.
-That dream has driven its to plant a Nazarene church in 60% of the U.S. counties.
+Our dream is a wonderful mix of second-blessing holiness and aggressive evangelism.
+That dream has driven Nazarenes to plant churches in 60% of the U.S. counties.
 That's more extensive coverage than many older and even larger denominations.
 Phineas Bresee was one of our founders.
 I was fascinated to find his name in a recent book titled Seven Hundred Plans to Evangelize the World.
-That book catalogs the plans and dreams of Christian leaders and organizations through the centuries.
+That book cataloged the plans and dreams of Christian leaders and organizations through the centuries.
 Only a few denominational leaders make that list.
 Bresee is among the select few.
 "We are debtors," he said, "to every man to give him the gospel in the same measure we have received it."

-We published our first Manual in 1908.
-Under Bresee's leadership those early Nazarenes wrote: "We seek . . . the preaching of the Gospel to every creature."
+We published our first Manual (a book of history, doctrinal statements, governance procedures, and lifestyle guidelines) in 1908.
+Under Bresee's leadership, those early Nazarenes wrote: "We seek . . . the preaching of the Gospel to every creature."
 Barrett and Reapsome saw Bresee as having a plan to evangelize the world.

-Many of the 700 plans they looked at have fizzled.
+Many of the 700 plans that Barrett and Reapsome looked at have fizzled.
 They sounded great but didn't produce results.
 Among those which Barrett and Reapsome declared "alive and well" is Bresee's.
 Bresee's plan is, said Barrett and Reapsome, being "massively implemented."
 That's true.
-Today, the Church of the Nazarene is at work in nearly 90 countries.
+Today, the Church of the Nazarene is at work in 165 countries.
 The dream of planting the holiness banner everywhere drives us onward and outward.
 I've dreamed that dream, too.
 I want to help make it happen.